-The New planning legislation (the Planning Act 2016) has commenced in Queensland on Monday 3rd July 2017.
-Council's processes and systems are now align with the new framework for all new development application received on and after 3rd July 2017.
+The new planning legislation (the Planning Act 2016) commenced in Queensland on Monday 3 July 2017.
+Council's processes and systems are now align with the new framework for all new development application received on and after 3 July 2017.
 Refer to Fact sheet: Development Assessment Process.

-New development application received on and after 3rd July 2017 will be assessed in accordance with the development assessment process under the Planning Act 2016 and the Planning Regulation 2017 when read together with the Gatton Planning Scheme 2007, the Laidley Planning Scheme 2003 or the Grantham Reconstruction Area - Development Scheme.
+New development application received on and after 3 July 2017 will be assessed in accordance with the development assessment process under the Planning Act 2016 and the Planning Regulation 2017 when read together with the Gatton Planning Scheme 2007, the Laidley Planning Scheme 2003- Amendment 2 or the Grantham Reconstruction Area - Development Scheme.

 A development application lodged to Council must meet the requirements of Section 51 of the Planning Act 2016 for your application to be considered properly made.
 A properly made application must include the following:

 - Applicable Fee – set out in Council's current Fees & Charges.

 - Owner's Consent – All the landowners must give their written consent to the application

 - Supporting Information – any information as required under the approved form.
 This includes the relevant plans, a planning report that addresses the applicable Planning Scheme, and any technical reports required by the Planning Scheme

 The application forms to be submitted for the various types of development applications and other relevant templates/forms are listed below for easy reference:

 - Electronically by emailing to email@example.com together with a contact name and number provided for payment of application fee by credit card; or